simonvomeyser/simple-web-dev/resources/markdown/extending-laravel-markdown-with-lazy-images.md

 I still have no final (eheh) opinion about this.
 There was already a discussion in the [issues](https://github.com/thephpleague/commonmark/issues/379) so I will not rehash it here.
 I get the argument and respect the package author's decision.

 I ended up not subclassing but calling the original renderer and modifying the output in a composition over inheritance approach.
-My own class just creates the core image renderer, gets it's output and changes that output it.
+Put simply: My own class just uses the core image renderer, gets it's output and changes that output.

 Then you just tell the library itself to use your renderer instead of the original one, like in the first naive example.

-The actual *programming* that needed to be done after that was quite simple in the end, but that is the whole reason I wanted to write this post.
-Usually the implementation of a feature is way less complicated than finding a way to start.
+The actual *programming* that needed to be done after that was quite simple, but that is the whole reason I wanted to write this post: Usually the implementation of a feature is way less complicated than finding a way to start.

 ```php
 //...